athaun/athaun/README.md

 ## About
 Researcher at the University of Texas Rio Grande Valley.
 I am interested in GPU Programming (both graphics and compute), computational biology, web development and game development.
-I have conducted research in compuational biology, culminating in publishing a paper as the primary author in the Journal of Theoretical Biology.
-Currently I am a researcher in the [Algorithmmic Self Assebly Research Group](https://asarg.hackresearch.com) working with Tile Automota and parralel processing.

 ## Projects
 * Project manager for [Azurite](https://github.com/Games-With-Gabe-Community/Azurite), a 2D java game engine.